STEP 1: Download and complete the application

 Based on your project parameters, LCPA will determine what tier of permit will be required for your project (Tier 1 or Tier 2) and give you further directions.
 Information about each tier can be found below.

-- Tier 1 - If LCPA determines the proposed project does not exceed federal notification criteria contained in Federal Aviation Regulations (FAR) Part 77, LCPA will review the application using criteria in Florida Administrative Code AC-13-7 Section B(3) before issuing a Tier 1 Tall Structures Permit.
+- Tier 1 - If LCPA determines the proposed project does not exceed federal notification criteria contained in Federal Aviation Regulations (FAR) Part 77, LCPA will review the application using criteria in Lee County Administrative Code AC-13-7 Section B(3) before issuing a Tier 1 Tall Structures Permit.
 Unless the applicant agrees to an alternative review period, LCPA has 30 calendar days to issue a written response to a COMPLETE Tall Structures Permit Application.
 A Tier 1 Tall Structures Permit will be valid for a period of one year after the date of issuance, unless noted otherwise on the permit.

 - Tier 2 - If LCPA determines the proposed structure exceeds federal notification criteria contained in Federal Aviation Regulations (FAR) Part 77, or otherwise violates any provisions of the Airport Compatibility District or any applicable federal or state rules or regulations, LCPA will notify the applicant in writing that the proposed structure may adversely affect the airspace surrounding LCPA airports within 30 calendar days of the submittal of a COMPLETE application.